"Everybody is identical in their secret unspoken belief that way deep down they are different from everyone else."

 As a result, the poor communication is likely to continue.
 Only once the missed targets lead to more dramatic changes to the team or manager will things improve.

 While a focus on numbers brings many benefits, numbers alone do not tell the whole story.
 If not investigated, the root causes can be missed and never fixed.
+This is a key reason why Silicon Valley has so many bad managers.

 5) Job Role Design